Film Out: Background and release

 "Film Out" was announced by BTS on February 16, 2021, as the ending theme for Signal the Movie Cold Case Investigation Unit (2021).
 The song was written by BTS member Jungkook in collaboration with the lead vocalist of Japanese rock power trio Back Number, Iyori Shimizu, and the track's producer UTA.
-A ballad number, "Film Out" was eventually revealed to be the opening track on BTS' upcoming Japanese-language compilation album, BTS, the Best, released in June 2021.
-The song was released for digital download and streaming in various countries on April 2, 2021, through Universal Music Japan.
+A ballad number, "Film Out" was eventually revealed as the opening track on BTS' then upcoming Japanese-language compilation album, BTS, the Best; the album was released in June.
+The song was released for digital download and streaming in various countries on April 2, through Universal Music Japan.